 Your score could be negatively impacted by a closed credit card, too.
 Not only is your credit history shortened, but your credit limit would also decrease and your credit utilization ratio would be impacted.

-Should You Worry About Changes in Your Credit Score?
+Should You Worry About Your Credit Score Dropping?

 Changes in your credit score are completely normal, so there’s no need to worry about small fluctuations!
 That being said, it’s good to check your credit report at least once a month so you can monitor these changes when they occur.